 Taste, and adjust the salt and pepper, and add another sprinkle of thyme if you’re feelin’ it.
 Serve your Cream of Mushroom Soup with crusty, whole grain bread or a batch of our Crunchy Croutons!

-Arrowroot powder is a root vegetable—a tropical plant known as Maranta arundinacea—that is ground into a powder.
+Arrowroot powder is made from a root vegetable—a tropical plant known as Maranta arundinacea—that is ground into a powder.
 It’s a great, healthy thickener for soups and sauces.